Mosan-TW/feature-switch-helper/README.md

 const featureDef = FeatureSwitchHelper.getFeatureDef("wip_exampleFeature01");
 if (featureDef) {
-  console.log(featureDef.isForceEnabled); // Outputs whether the feature is forcibly enabled console.log(featureDef.isDevFeature); // Outputs whether the feature is for the dev environment console.log(featureDef.isTestFeature); // Outputs whether the feature is for the test environment console.log(featureDef.isUatFeature); // Outputs whether the feature is for the UAT environment console.log(featureDef.note); // Outputs the note for the feature }
+  console.log(featureDef.isForceEnabled); // Outputs whether the feature is forcibly enabled console.log(featureDef.environments); // Outputs the environments where the feature is enabled console.log(featureDef.note); // Outputs the note for the feature }